strongloop/strongloop.com2/_posts/2018-08-31-nodesummit.md

 - React with Node.js
 > React on the frontend and Node.js on the backend.

-I took away something from each session and am super glad NodeSummit introduced these Training Days!
+I am very glad NodeSummit introduced these Training Days - I took something away from each session!

 ## Call for Action